Crystal-SDS/INSTALLATION/README.md

 * **[Filter middleware](https://github.com/Crystal-SDS/filter-middleware)**: the middleware (data plane) that executes storage filters that intercept object flows to run computations or perform transformations on them.

-* **[Dashboard]((https://github.com/Crystal-SDS/dashboard)**: A user-friendly dashboard to manage policies, filters and workload metrics.
+* **[Dashboard](https://github.com/Crystal-SDS/dashboard)**: A user-friendly dashboard to manage policies, filters and workload metrics.

 # INSTALLATION

-Crystal installation instructions
+For installing an All-In-One machine with Crystal download the `install_aio.sh` script, and run it as sudo user.